How do I join the service?

 We are committed to diverse musical expressions as we seek to honor a richly creative God.
 We are also committed to worshipping together across different styles, reaffirming the unity of the body of Christ.
 Therefore, our musical style varies widely even within a single service, and on any given Sunday you might hear the choir accompanied by the organ, a soloist accompanied by the guitar, the accordion, or even the djembe!

-Our Zoom service follows the typical Order of Service as outlined below, but omits the Holy Eucharist.
+Our Zoom service follows the typical Order of Service as outlined below.
 The liturgy and link for this service are shared weekly through our email list.

 Order of Service

 We begin with an opening hymn, which is followed by a series of prayers and readings.
 The readings, or the lectionary, include two readings, a Psalm, and a Gospel lesson.
-We will sing a gospel hymn before the Gospel lesson.
 Because the Gospels often include Jesus’ very words, or words that proclaim the stories of His life, it is customary to stand during the Gospel lesson, out of reverence.
 A short sermon follows the reading of the Gospel lesson.
 We then recite the creed, pray together, and receive an offering.
 After this, we receive Holy Eucharist and close with a final hymn.

 The core of our service is Holy Communion, also known as the Eucharist.
 This sacrament derives from the supper that Jesus held with his disciples on the night before his arrest and crucifixion.
 Upon invitation from the priest, the congregation walks up to the front of the church and kneels around the table, receiving the consecrated bread or wafer in cupped hands.
 After you receive the wafer, a chalice bearer will offer you the wine.
 You are welcome to dip your wafer in the wine or drink from the chalice directly.*